NITHISHBV/NITHISHBV/README.md

 👨‍🎓 BCA Graduate with a focus on Full Stack developer.

-⏳ Currently working as Web Development intern at PRODIGY INFOTECH.
+⏳ Currently working as SQL internship at Vaishnav technologies.

 🔍 Seeking growth and connection.